 All of the F-102's were parked "cocked" with the canopies open.
 The NVA destroyed or disabled the remaining aircraft with automatic weapons fire, and by throwing grenades and satchel charges into the open cockpits.
-Air-to-air rockets on-board the burning F-102's burned, exploded, or "cooked off," and launched north towards the cantonment area and other aircraft parked on the rest of the flight line.
+Air-to-air rockets on-board the burning F-102's exploded and "cooked off rockets and ammo" that launched north towards the AP cantonment area, and other aircraft parked on the rest of the flight line.

 Only two posts were located at the south end of the base.
 One was a checkpoint, (not an access control point) located on the west edge of the taxiway across from, and approximately 50 yards North of the first C-130 revetment.
-The second was a position located at the juncture of the taxiway, and the active runway, near the runway over-run area.
+The second was a position located at the juncture of the taxiway and the active runway, near the over-run area.